sports

 Is this five deaths (nearly six)?
 Is a rate of about two deaths a year in a Walmart parking lot high?
 If people already struggle to interpret raw numbers, wrapping your findings in fuzzy language only makes the problem worse.

 Spotting Half-Dozen Headlines is a great introductory exercise for classes in social statistics, public policy, journalism, or other fields that use applied data analysis.
 If you find a favorite Half-Dozen Headline, be sure to send it our way!Evan Stewart is an assistant professor of sociology at University of Massachusetts Boston.
-You can follow him on Twitter.
+You can follow his work at his website, or on BlueSky.

 That large (and largely trademarked) sporting event is this weekend.
 In honor of its reputation for massive advertising, Lisa Wade tipped me off about this interesting content analysis of last year’s event by the Media Education Foundation.